MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 1/3 - User Input.md

 print(name, number, colour)
 ```

 This line prints the three responses that were stored into the three variables.
-Each response is printed with one space between.
+Each response is printed with one space in between.